 lock () or https:// as an added precaution.
 Share sensitive

 information only on official secure websites.

 Before applying for a change in flat ownership (not through a sale), ensure you do the following:

 Proposed owners (including current owners who remain in ownership of the flat, and new or incoming owners) must first ensure that they can meet the eligibility criteria and fulfil 1 of the eligibility schemes to take over the flat.

-If the proposed owners are eligible for the transfer of flat ownership, they would need to assess whether they have sufficient finances for the following:
+If the proposed owners are eligible to take over the flat ownership, the current and proposed owners would need to assess whether they have sufficient finances for the following:

 The proposed owners may finance this sum using 1 or a combination of the following: